NOAA-OWP/ngen/doc/BMI_MODELS.md

 ### Semi-Optional Parameters
 There are some special config parameters which are not *always* required in BMI formulation configs, but are in some circumstances.
 Thus, they do not strictly behave exactly as *Required* params do in the configuration, but they should be thought of as required (and will trigger errors when missing) in certain situations.

+* `forcing_file`
+  * string path to the forcing data file for the catchment
+  * required whenever a model needs to read its own forcings directly
+    * this is set/indicated using `uses_forcing_file` as described above
+  * the BMI model's initialization config (i.e., `init_config` above) may define an analogous property, and the two should properly correspond in such cases
 * `library_file`
   * Path to the library file for the BMI library
   * Required for C-based BMI model formulations